vitaminwater/rotonde/README.md

-(pca9685)[http://www.adafruit.com/product/815], the first thing you do is look for an implementation for this device for your language; of course you find an abstraction, but for another language, so now you are given 2 choices, you switch all your current dev to this language, or you port the library into your favorite language; which is a really classical situation, especially when coding on a raspberryPI.
+(pca9685)[http://www.adafruit.com/product/815], the first thing you do is look for an implementation for this device for your language; of course you find an abstraction, but for another language, so now you are given 2 choices, either you switch all your current dev to this language, or you port the library into your favorite language;
+which is a really classical situation, especially when coding on a raspberryPI.

 With rotonde it would be really different, instead of looking for a library in your particular language, what you'd be looking for is a rotonde module for your device, or make your own.

 So going on with the pca9685 device, we are going to design a typical module to work with it, universally.